ask-rajesh/create-alias-in-linux/README.md

 ```
 alias name='command'
 ```
 Above command should be executed in terminal to set alias.
-But, above coomand will set alias only for current session.
+But, above command will set alias only for current session.
 Once terminal is closed, the alias will get destroyed.

 #### Steps to set alias which always persists